CRF 2018 Grants

-The goal of CRF’s Coordination and Collaboration in the Resilience Ecosystem grants Is to build upon, interconnect, and increase access to existing resources that support climate change adaptation and resilience activities and outcomes for communities and regions in the U.S. Applicants were introduced to this idea during the Resilience Ecosystem Workshop (REW) that CRF co-sponsored with NOAA in January 2018.
-The REW focused on building our collective capacity for climate services starting with resources that are already in place.
+The goal of CRF’s Coordination and Collaboration in the Resilience Ecosystem grants is to build upon, interconnect, and increase access to existing resources that support climate change adaptation and resilience activities and outcomes for communities and regions in the U.S. Applicants were introduced to this idea during the Resilience Ecosystem Workshop (REW) that CRF co-sponsored with NOAA in January 2018.

 CRF funded each collaboration with a flat $25K grant that was matched with $25K contract from Harmonic International, Inc., made possible by a cooperative arrangement with the NOAA Climate Program Office Division of Communication, Education, and Engagement.
-Grantees were selected by an expert review committee that evaluated over 40 applications received in response to the RFP that CRF released in February 2018.
+Grantees were selected by an expert review committee that evaluated over 40 applications received in response to the request for proposals that CRF released in February 2018.

 Each grantee represents a partnership among 3 or more organizations that will work together for the next year.
 Ultimately, these grants will enable collaborations between more than 20 individual organizations, helping them to work together to build better access, utility, and interoperability into existing climate adaptation and resilience services and resources.

 American Society of Adaptation Professionals